 We welcome students from all over the world, and we are excited that you’ve chosen Quinnipiac as the ground for your American academic and cultural experience.
-While the admissions process may seem overwhelming, your admissions counselor is committed to making your transition to life at an American university as easy and straightforward as possible.
+While the admissions process may seem overwhelming, your admissions counselor is committed to making your transition to life at a university in the United States as easy and straightforward as possible.

 Applications are considered on a rolling basis, and we encourage you to apply as early as possible.
 We review all secondary school, college and university transcripts, as well as a personal statement of about 250 words describing your most recent academic work and future goals.
 Submission of standardized test scores such as the SAT and ACT is optional.
 Under certain circumstances, we may ask that you submit transcripts to World Education Services (WES) for credit evaluation.Apply now